Admission to the M.S. Degree Program

 Admission to the master's program in speech-language pathology is made on a competitive basis.
-For grades, test scores, completion rates, and employment rates for students accepted into and graduating from our M.S. program, see Program Performance.
+For grades, test scores, completion rates, and employment rates for students accepted into and graduating from our M.S. program, see Graduate Student Outcome Data.
+The required application components are listed below.
+Applicants may also be invited to attend a brief on-line interview.
+Applications from UW students receive additional consideration, but all complete applications are considered.
+See Gradate Student GRE/GPA Data for information on typical class composition.
+Please check the website in September of each year for current application instructions and information.

-Students can apply for the on-campus or distance tracks (see our website for a program description).
-We accept students to start in the fall of each year.
+We accept students into the MS program in the fall of each year.
 Minimum requirements for full admission to the master's program in speech-language pathology are the following:

 1. Academic Transcripts

-Official transcripts from all universities and colleges attended must be submitted.
-These must show progress toward completion of a bachelor's degree and coursework in communication disorders.
+Official transcripts from all universities and colleges attended must be submitted through the centralized application system called CSDCAS.
+Transcripts must show progress toward completion of a bachelor's degree and coursework in communication disorders.
 An undergraduate grade point average (GPA) of at least 3.0 (4.0 scale) is required for full admission.
 Grades for the fall courses and enrollment in the spring courses prior to application should be present on the transcripts.
 An official transcript showing completion of the bachelor's degree will be required by the first semester of graduate study.

 2. Communication Disorders Coursework